cgreenhalgh/opensharingtoolkit-mediahub/docker/deployment.md

 There is a docker image `nginxdev` and makefile target which is an nginx VM exposed on port `8080`, which serves content from `nginxdev/html`.
 This is intended for use in development, i.e. when running couchdb outside of the deployment framework of docker/nginx.

-## Initialising couchdb

-You will need an initial version of the couchapp in a couchdb file in order to create/deploy instances.

-Deploy the mediahub couchapp on a regular machine.
-Take a copy of the database file, `/var/lib/couchdb/mediahub.couch` to `mediahub/mediahub.couch`.

 ## Mediahub container

 Runs: